 The 2012 Midwest Moodle Moot offers an extensive array of opportunities to learn about Mooodle and online learning and training – 9 half-day workshops and 37 conference break-out sessions!
 Get the conference schedule here!

 You must register soon to take advantage of all the opportunities: Register Here

 You have until July 18 to receive free meals with your regisration (breakfast and lunch) and to take advantage of inexpensive on-campus housing.
 You may still register online until July 20, but will have to pay extra for meals on-campus housing may not be available.

 Online registration ends July 20.
 After July 20 you may register on-site, but registration will increase from $190 to $225.

 Please contact me if you have any questions about the Moot or registration for the Moot.

 Just a reminder that in just 15 minutes Sean Beaverson and John R. Sowash are hosting a Google+ Hangout discussing Moodle.

-Since there is a limit on the number of participants they’ve created a Google Doc for collaborative notes, questions, sharing, etc. This is a first time hosting something like this and hopefully in the future the limit on the amount of participants will increase.
+Since there is a limit on the number of participants they’ve created a collaborative notes, questions, sharing, etc. This is a first time hosting something like this and hopefully in the future the limit on the amount of participants will increase.
 So come hang out and see how it works!